BoffinBrain/devianttidy/README.md

 DeviantTidy is a set of styles and scripts to improve the layout and usability of DeviantArt.

 Ever since DAv5, many users have been unhappy with various aspects of DeviantArt's layout and design.
-Some decisions on font size, margins and spacing have clearly been neglected.
+Some decisions on font size, margins and spacing had clearly been neglected.

 And so DeviantTidy was written, to claim back much of that wasted space!
-Inspired by some of Jan Van Lysebettens's CSS mods for Firefox, DeviantTidy was a very lightweight modification to fix comment boxes and various other assets on dA pages, to make things clearer and more streamlined.
+Inspired by some of Jan Van Lysebettens's CSS mods for Firefox, DeviantTidy was a very lightweight modification to fix comment boxes and various other assets on DA pages, to make things clearer and more streamlined.
 Since then, it's expanded to cover lots of other annoyances, big and small, to improve the look and usability of the site.
 With a JavaScript interface, it's fully customizable too.

 ## Features